Bayley Scales of Infant and Toddler Development

 Every kid develops and grows differently.
 Some kids show signs of developmental delays or behavioural disabilities as compared to other kids of their age.
-This makes parents anxious and they start worrying.
-For the assessment of the infant’s development and to test their behaviour growth, Bayley Scales of Infant Development (BSID) is used by the doctors.
+This makes parents anxious, and they start worrying.
+For the assessment of the infant’s development and to test their behavioural growth, Bayley Scales of Infant Development (BSID) is used by the doctors.
+The Bayley Developmental Scale is a widely used and highly regarded tool designed to assess the developmental functioning of infants and toddlers from the age of 1 month to 42 months.
+In this article, we’ll walk you through how the Bayley Scales of Infant Development work and what results they can reveal about a child’s development.

 What Is Bayley Developmental Scale?